python/cpython/Doc/library/compileall.rst

    cases where the source file does not exist at the time the byte-code file is executed.

-   If *ra* is given, its search method is passed the full path name to the file being compiled, and if it returns a true value, the file is not compiled and ``True`` is returned.
+   If *rx* is given, its search method is passed the full path name to the file being compiled, and if it returns a true value, the file is not compiled and ``True`` is returned.